joneshshrestha/mock-fb-login-page/README.md

 # mock-fb-login-page
-simple copy of facebook page in js
+simple copy of facebook page in js [just for educational purpose]